 Clause 59 prohibits certain conduct, which aims to influence a public officer in order to gain an advantage or concession.

 Clause 60 creates certain offences which involves collusion.

-Clause 61 provides for penalties for the contravention of certain provisions of the Act for which this is the Bill.
+Clause 61 sets out penalties for the contravention of the provisions of the Act for which this is the Bill.